-the stock of the previous attainments - cutting edge - thriving business - sheepskin - witty insights - to blow away - to be smitten with - to devour smth - any walk of life - stave off - old-age ailments - fallow - whatever their occupation, in the palace, in the cottage, in the park, and in the field.
-These are the laws stamped upon Humanity." - Edward Paxton Hood, Self-Education: Twelve Chapters for Young Thinkers, 1852
+the stock of the previous attainments -

+cutting edge -

+thriving business -

+sheepskin -

+witty insights -

+to blow away -

+to be smitten with -

+to devour smth -

+any walk of life -

+stave off -

+old-age ailments -

 Task II.
 Read and translate the article paying attention to words of Task I.